DataDog/hiring-engineers/answers-updated.md

 ---

 Next, let's integrate a database in Datadog and see some metrics.
 For this part I chose to use Postgres because I have prior experience using it.
 For instructions on how to download and install Postgres refer to the following [link](https://postgresapp.com/).
-Go to the Integrations tab on Datadog and click on Postgres icon and go through each step under "Configuration".
+Go to the Integrations tab and click on Postgres icon and go through each step under "Configuration".

 Below is the code I added to **/datadog-agent/conf.d/postgres.d/conf.yaml** and used to point to my host, port, and database using a username and password.
 (I forgot to change the password when configuring the database to datadog so that's why the default '<PASSWORD>' from the Postgres configuration steps is in the code below lol).